open-ci-io/openci/README.md

 7. Accessible to everyone
 8. Super fast CI/CD processes
 9. Positive impact of OpenCI on Flutter and the entire software community
+10. Contribute to the success of the business and make a big contribution to humanity

 # branch strategy